poissonconsulting/bboushiny/inst/helpfiles/population-growth.md

 2. Generate the recruitment estimate from the Recruitment tab.
 3. Press the Calculate Population Growth which will populate the Results box.

+It is important to note that even if recruitment reporting method selected in the Recruitment tab is calves per adult female, the adjusted recruitment will always be used to calculate population growth.

 ### Confirming Estimates are Present

 To check if either the survival or recruitment estimate is present click on the